Isaac Paredes Player Props: Rays vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.7 K/9, the fifth-best in the league.
+- The Reds pitching staff ranks eighth in the league with a collective 9.4 strikeouts per nine innings.

-- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (5.22).
+- The Reds' 4.95 team ERA ranks 23rd across all league pitching staffs.

-- Reds pitchers combine to surrender the seventh-fewest home runs in baseball (14 total, 0.9 per game).
+- Reds pitchers combine to give up 15 home runs (0.9 per game), the ninth-fewest in baseball.

-- Greene (0-0) takes the mound for the Reds in his fourth start of the season.
-He has a 5.14 ERA in 14 2/3 innings pitched, with 23 strikeouts.
+- Lodolo gets the start for the Reds, his fourth of the season.
+He is 2-0 with a 2.12 ERA and 27 strikeouts in 17 2/3 innings pitched.

-- His most recent time out was on Wednesday against the Atlanta Braves, when the right-hander threw six innings, surrendering three earned runs while giving up seven hits.
+- In his last appearance on Thursday against the Philadelphia Phillies, the lefty went five innings, giving up two earned runs while surrendering eight hits.

-- The 23-year-old has an ERA of 5.14, with 14.8 strikeouts per nine innings, in three games this season.
-Opponents are hitting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.